Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 #4.
 Tech support scams

-Example: In 2023, the FBI warned of a surge in “Phantom Hacker” scams targeting seniors, where scammers impersonate tech support and financial institutions to gain trust and access to victims’ funds.
-Losses totaled over $542 million, with nearly half of victims over 60 years old.
+Example: In 2023, the FBI warned of a surge in “Phantom Hacker” scams targeting seniors.
+In these scams, scammers impersonate tech support and financial institutions to gain trust and access to victims’ funds.
+Losses totaled over $542 million, and nearly half of victims were over 60 years old.

 Online shopping scams usually involve fake websites or ads selling high-demand products at low prices.
 Victims make purchases, but their items never arrive, or worse, their payment details get stolen.